 Note that many other local paths intersect with Boulder Creek Path, so make sure to stop and check that you are on the right trail.

 Add-Ons: Many additional trails intersect the Boulder Creek Path.
-Also, the campus of the Univ. of Colorado is great for running.
+Also, the campus of the Univ. of Colorado is great for running, and there’s a great interactive online map.